isomerpages/moe-marisstellahigh/_admission/Admission (Secondary)/2025 Sec 1 Registration.md

 to continue his education with us.</p>
 <p>Please note that there is no need for your son to report to school for
 registration on 18 December 2024.</p>
-<p>We will be sharing important information regarding your son’s Secondary
+<p>There will be no webinar as we will share important information regarding
-1 Posting via the Parents Gateway (PG) on the posting day.
+your son’s Secondary 1 Posting via the Parents Gateway (PG) after 5 pm. on the posting day.
 Please download the PG mobile application <a href="https://pg.moe.edu.sg/forms/sdf" rel="noopener nofollow" target="_blank">here</a> if you do not have it yet.</p>
 <p>If you have any questions or concerns, please do not hesitate to <a href="https://www.marisstellahigh.moe.edu.sg/about-mshs/contact-us/" rel="noopener nofollow" target="_blank">contact</a> the
 school office.
 We look forward to partnering with you in your son’s secondary